mongodb/leafygreen-ui/packages/RadioBoxGroup/README.md

 ### className
 #### Type: string
 #### Default: ``
-Adds a className to the label
+Adds a className to the root element

 ### checked
 #### Type: `boolean`
 #### Default: `false`
-Indicates whether or not the input will be checked.
-Unless using the component as a standalone, do not use this prop.
-Instead, use the value prop on the Radio Box Group to indicate which input should be marked as checked.
+Indicates whether or not the box will be checked

 ### disabled
 #### Type: `boolean`